Memeena/advice-generator-app-main/README.md

 This challenge helped me to learn,

-- how to fetch from an API and use it in our page.
+- how to fetch from an API and use it in our page using normal fetch and through "async await".
 - how to change an image(pattern-divider) in a page in the HTML itself based on the screen size.

 ### Continued development